merehuman/jessas-cool-website/_posts/2019-09-22-2019-12-4-queer gaming group.markdown

 <br><br>
 ★<a href="http://abtec.org/#about">abtec</a> -aboriginal territories in cyberspace- is collaboratively involved in the creation of games & virtual worlds, and have so many beautiful projects on the go!
 <br><br>
-<a href="http://www.gamesforchange.org/game/dys4ia/">dys4ia</a> made by anna antropy about the experiences of being transgender!
+★<a href="http://www.gamesforchange.org/game/dys4ia/">dys4ia</a> made by anna antropy about the experiences of being transgender!
 <br><br>
-serafin alvarez's work is adjacent to games; this is a nice <a href="https://serafinalvarez.itch.io/maze-walkthrough">maze walkthrough</a> by him on itch.
+★serafin alvarez's work is adjacent to games; this is a nice <a href="https://serafinalvarez.itch.io/maze-walkthrough">maze walkthrough</a> by him on itch.
 <br><br>
 ★robert yang is an extremely prolific and <a href="https://debacle.us/">seductive</a> game developer who teaches at the nyu game center rn.
 <br>